frostWorks96/brightWay-Test/README.md

 the exe is located in brightway\bin\Debug\net5.0

+the exe needs to be ran in the command prompt to display.
+Other wise it will run and close really fast.

 it does run out of the box.
 It has four classes one is a header to make changing the number of toppings shown at the end more manageable, and the other is the link to the JSON code.
 To make changing it to a